brainlife/docs/docs/tutorial/diffusion-and-tractography.md

 https://doi.org/10.25663/bl.app.48

 ##### 4. Tractography (Ensemble Tractography).
-The ensemble tractography App will take as the output of the Diffusion MRi preprocessing App and perform tracking using a variety of parameters and combining Probabilistic as well as deterministic tracking. https://doi.org/10.25663/bl.app.33
+The ensemble tractography App will take as the output of the Diffusion MRi preprocessing App and perform tracking using a variety of parameters and combining Probabilistic as well as deterministic tracking.
+The pipeline is a simplified version of the procedure described by Takemura et al., PLoS Computational Biology (2016). https://doi.org/10.25663/bl.app.33

 ##### 3. Segment white matter Tracts (AFQ).